 Bollywood combines with Nollywood, in a film that will excite audiences of both industries.
 Namaste Wahala is the directorial debut of Hamisha Daryani Ahuja, an international speaker and entrepreneur.
-The movie will be eagerly awaited by black and brown audiences that view movies of both industries as the worlds converge and grace our screens on 24th April 2020.
+The movie will be eagerly awaited by black and brown audiences that view movies of both industries as the worlds converge and grace our screens (it was supposed to be released on 24th April 2020 but has been delayed due to Covid).
 Ahuja was born in India and has lived most of her life in Nigeria, having also been educated in Canada, the UK and US.

 The poster shows a romance between an Indian man and a Nigerian woman, played by Nollywood actress Ini Dima-Okojie and a Bollywood actor Ruslaan Mumtaz.
 Both film industries are known to be dramatic in elaborate fashions, with Nigerian film plot lines stereotypically requiring a degree of suspension of belief to follow some outlandish plot-lines coupled with melodrama.
 This is similar to many melodrama-infused Bollywood classics, also requiring you to forget reality for several minutes at a time as the lead protagonists do a dance number by the pyramids or mountains, before the next scene brings you back to wherever the movie is actually set.
 Needless to say, there will be plenty of drama afoot.